EADS Shares Rise As Daimler Nets $2.2 Bn From Stake Sale

 Although the USD$45 billion merger attempt failed, due in particular to opposition from Germany, many of the structures designed for the tie-up have been adopted, handing full day-to-day control to chief executive Tom Enders.

-"The primary purpose of the changes to the EADS shareholder pact is a move towards normalizing the governance structure," said RBC Capital Markets analyst Rob Stallard.
+"The primary purpose of the changes to the EADS shareholder pact is a move towards normalising the governance structure," said RBC Capital Markets analyst Rob Stallard.

 EADS shares were also buoyed by its plans to buy back up to 15 percent of the stock to mop up excess shares and facilitate the exit of Daimler's fellow core industrial shareholder, French media company Lagardere.